-Well, the same thing works in social media.
+Well, the same thing works on social media.

 We believe our friends’ assessments (good and bad) over commercial messages sent by brands.
 Even when the friend is simply sharing the brand’s message rather than constructing a recommendation.

-It’s hard to have any conversation about digital marketing performance without discussion analytics.
+It’s hard to have any conversation about digital marketing performance without discussing analytics.

 Even though some of your most important analytics may come from your website, they’re certainly more than a website.